azabiong/vim-highlighter/README.md

 ## Installation

-  There are some options.
+  There are several options.
 Please choose your convenient way.

 <details>
 <summary> vim-plug </summary>